leejun6694/BoostCamp_mogay/week1/UIKit.md

   - UITabBarItem : An item in a tab bar. (iOS 2.0+)
   - protocol UIBarPositioning : A set of methods for defining the ways that bars can be positioned in iOS apps. (iOS 7.0+)
   - protocol UIBarPositioningDelegate : A set of methods that support the positioning of a bar that conforms to the UIBarPositioning protocol (iOS 7.0+)
-    -Menus
+- Menus
-  - UIMenuController : The menu interface for the Cut, Copy, Paste, Select, Select All, and Delete commands.
+  - UIMenuController : The menu interface for the Cut, Copy, Paste, Select, Select All, and Delete commands. (iOS 3.0+)
-  - UIMenuItem : A custom item in the editing menu managed by the UIMenuController object.
+  - UIMenuItem : A custom item in the editing menu managed by the UIMenuController object. (iOS 3.2+)
 - Visual Adornments
   - UIVisualEffect : An initializer for visual effect views and blur and vibrancy effect objects. (iOS 8.0+)
   - UIVisualEffectView : An object that implements some complex visual effects. (iOS 8.0+)